trojanspike/prggmr/docs/signals.md

 All built-in signals are contained in the \prggmr\engine namespace defined in the Signals class.

+Registering any signals within the range of 0xE001 - 0xE02A will result in a RESTRICTED_SIGNAL signal being trigged.

 ## HANDLE_EXCEPTION (0xE001)
 Exception encountered during the execution of a sig handler.